 Following this, pay the fee online with your debit or credit card.
 You will receive an Application ID and the ETA will be sent to you via email within three to five days.
 The status of your application can be checked here.
 Make sure it shows "GRANTED" before you travel.

 You will need to have a copy of the ETA with you when you arrive in India, and present it at the immigration counter at the airport.
 An immigration officer will stamp your passport with your e-visa for entry into India.

 You should have a return ticket and enough money to spend during your stay in India.

 How Much Does it Cost?

 Note: There were changes to e-Visa fees in June 2018.
 The fees were increased for citizens of many countries, while citizens of Indonesia and Myanmar can now get e-Visas free of cost.
 The visa fee depends on the nature of the reciprocal relationship between India and each country.
 A detailed fee chart is available here.
 There are four different fee amounts, ranging from zero to $100, which are applicable as follows:

-- Free: Citizens of Argentina, Cook Islands, Fiji, Jamaica, Kiribati, Marshall Islands, Mauritius, Micronesia, Nauru, Niue Island, Palau, Papua New Guinea, Samoa, Seychelles, Solomon Islands, South Africa, Tonga, Tuvalu, Uruguay and Vanuatu.
+- Free: Citizens of Argentina, Cook Islands, Fiji, Indonesia, Jamaica, Kiribati, Marshall Islands, Mauritius, Micronesia, Myanmar, Nauru, Niue Island, Palau, Papua New Guinea, Samoa, Seychelles, Solomon Islands, South Africa, Tonga, Tuvalu, Uruguay and Vanuatu.

 - $100 (up from $75): Citizens of US, UK, Russia, Ukraine and Mozambique.

-- $50: Citizens of the majority of countries including Australia, Belgium, Brazil, Canada, China, Hong Kong, Finland, France, Germany, Hungary, Indonesia, Ireland, Israel, Jordan, Kenya, Malaysia, Mexico, Myanmar, the Netherlands, New Zealand, the Philippines, Poland, Portugal, Spain, Sweden, Taiwan, Thailand, and Vietnam.
+- $80 (up from $50): Citizens of the majority of countries including Australia, Belgium, Brazil, Canada, China, Hong Kong, Finland, France, Germany, Hungary, Ireland, Israel, Jordan, Kenya, Malaysia, Mexico, the Netherlands, New Zealand, the Philippines, Poland, Portugal, Spain, Sweden, Taiwan, Thailand, and Vietnam.